allenai/deep_qa/README.md

 ./src/scripts/train_query_ranking.sh
 ```

-By default, these scripts train on the subsampled predicate/query data
+By default, these scripts train on the "_small" predicate/query data
 generated above.
 To use a different data set, change the value of the
 `DATA_DIR` variable within them.
 The output of these scripts will be
 directed into the `output/<dataset_name>/` directory.
 This output